Rohail1/iplocate/README.md

 # iplocate

 This is a simple middleware for an express App that gets the locations of every request thats hits the server.
+I am using [freegeoip.net](http://freegeoip.net/) .
+Its free service it lets you hit 10000 requests per hour for ip's location.

 ##Installation